 Optimal keto/paleo detox diet for spring 2021

-Spring is coming and it is time to transform one’s diet in order to cleanse the body of its toxins and cellular waste and to optimize the functions of the liver.
-In general, during the winter, we eat more, and often too many carbohydrates, starches and sugars that clog the digestion and create accumulated toxins.
+Spring is coming and it is time to transform my diet in order to cleanse the body of its toxins and cellular waste and to optimize the functions of my liver.
+In general, during the winter, I eat more, and often too many carbohydrates, starches and sugars that clog the digestion and create accumulated toxins.

 In Ayurveda, we call these accumulated toxins in the organs and tissues amas and these occur because of a combination of factors such as overeating, eating at times when digestion is weakened or eating with stress or more charged emotions and, in today’s world, this affects many, many people.

 So in the spring, with the temperature rising and giving the signal to the cells to pour their toxins into the bloodstream, it is time to adapt my diet to do a detox.
 Otherwise, and I see it frequently in my osteopathic practice in Montreal, the congestion of the digestive tract in spring brings its share of tensions, backaches, blockages, and so on.

 Here is how I adapt my diet to a keto/paleo style detox, focusing on vegetables, fiber, superfoods, good fats and clean proteins.

 I’ve put together this article and in the jungle of modern diets and food trends, it’s sometimes hard to find your way.